ice-lab/icepkg/packages/remark-react-docgen-docusaurus/README.md

 ## Usage

-First,we need to add the plugin to the config:
+First, we need to add the plugin to the config:

 If you use it in Docusaurus, add the plugin to the `docusaurus.config.js`: